Submission

 anonymously by at least two members of the Editorial Board or

 affiliates.
-All submissions are acted upon as quickly as
+All submissions are acted upon as quickly as possible.

-position of the International Society for Educational Biography.
+International Society for Educational Biography.

-Review Essays and Book Reviews, and
+Essays and Book Reviews, and Methodological and Pedagogical

-related to life writing, including reflective or analytical
+also welcome other publications related to life writing, including

-grouped around a key theme or issue (2,000-5,000 words).
-For our
+life writing genres grouped around a key theme or issue

-"extensions and applications" section, we welcome reflections on
+section, we welcome reflections on innovative methodological

-field as well as short creative pieces (approximately 2,000
+developments and questions in the field as well as short creative

-words) that reflect those methodologies in action.
-Pedagogical
+pieces (approximately 2,000 words) that reflect those

-essays might focus on analyses of media, curriculum, syllabi,
+analyses of media, curriculum, syllabi, and activities authors

-and activities authors have used in educational spaces to teach
+have used in educational spaces to teach with or on life writing

-with or on life writing genres (500 t0 5.000 words).
+genres (500 t0 5.000 words).

 Direct manuscript questions and submissions to